 This is where warrant canaries come in.
 A warrant canary is a regularly published statement confirming that a service provider has not received a secret warrant and been prohibited from reporting it.
 Once a service provider does receive such request, the speech injunction goes into place, and the canary statement is removed.

 While NordVPN is based in Panama, where data retention is not required and gag orders are not legally possible, we want to give you extra assurance by publishing our own warrant canary, updated daily.

-We officially confirm that we take full control of our infrastructure.
-It has never been compromised nor suffered a data breach.
-We have not disclosed any private keys or any information on our users, and we have not been forced to modify our system to allow access or data leakage to a third party of any kind.
+We, NordVPN, confirm that we take full control of our infrastructure.
+We have never willingly disclosed any user data or provided any access to user traffic to any third party.
+We do not collect user traffic logs and have never been compelled to do so by any third party.
+We have not disclosed any private keys or any information of our users, and we have not been forced to modify our system to allow access or data leakage to a third party of any kind.

 NordVPN operates under the jurisdiction of Panama and will not comply with requests from foreign governments and law enforcement agencies.
 We are 100% committed to our zero-logs policy – we never log the activities of our users to ensure their ultimate privacy and security.
 If you want to join the NordVPN movement, you can download the app today using a NordVPN coupon to get the best deal possible.